Ufinator/NewsApp-Backend/README.md

 __NewsApp-Backend__ is a script, that you can run and the __[NewsApp (Application)](https://github.com/Ufinator/NewsApp)__ will fetch the news data from your server.
-The backend script includes also the front-end (Website) to manage the news.
+The backend script includes also an front-end (Website) to manage the news.

 <div align="center">